trailofbits/dylint/examples/README.md

 The example libraries are separated into the following three categories:

-- [general] - applicable to most projects
+- [general] - significant concerns; may produce false positives
-- [restriction] - would likely be considered "restriction lints" by [Clippy], e.g., reflect concerns not necessarily held by all authors
+- [supplementary] - lesser concerns, but with a low false positive rate
+- [restriction] - lesser or stylistic concerns; may produce false positives (similar to [Clippy]'s "restriction" category)
 - [testing] - used only for testing purposes

 ## General